Jmcgee01125/ObsidiaMC-Discord-Console/README.md

     1) Change settings based on your preferences.

         1) If you're confused about settings, such as how to use SMTWRFD 0000, open the readme in the config folder.

-        2) You can set defaults by changing settings in "config/obsidia_defaults.conf".

-            1) Honestly this isn't really that relevant, it was just functionality left over from the web console version.

-        3) Note that these config files are overwritten and filled in with defaults (for missing items only) when launched.
-Comments will be removed.

     2) Set the directory where your server is stored.
 This can be relative to \_\_main__.py, or absolute.